 Standard filters work to keep your system and its ductwork clean, but they don’t really improve indoor air quality.
 To do that you need a media filter.
 The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal by seven times that of a standard filter.
 However, upgrading to a pleated media filter will remove everything from insecticide dust to airborne viruses from the air.
 Always choose a filter that matches your blower’s capacity.
 For optimum efficiency and filtration, Bounds Heating & Air recommends that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 Why can’t I find the correct size furnace filter at my local home improvement store for my Carrier Brand Equipment?

 The filter shipped with your Carrier unit is made from higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Carrier filters can only be purchased through a Carrier dealer.
 However, keep in mind that some Carrier filters are reusable, and can be washed by hand in cold water.

-As a Carrier dealer, Bounds Heating & Air is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+As a Carrier dealer, Bounds Heating & Air is the best resource for pricing and availability for the parts you need for your system.

 Dependable Carrier products are among the longest lasting heating and cooling products available.
-For your specific equipment, there are many variables that affect life expectancy, and of course, the regularity of routine maintenance.
+For your specific equipment, there are many variables that affect life expectancy, including, of course, the regularity of routine maintenance.